Top 10 Best Colleges in Chicago for Students in 2025

 Ranking: #148 in Regional Universities Midwest

-NEIU is one of the most affordable schools in the city and serves a diverse, largely local population.
-It’s a commuter-friendly campus, especially popular among first-generation students.
+NEIU is one of the most affordable universities in Chicago and attracts a diverse, mostly local student population.
+The campus is commuter-friendly and especially popular with first-generation college students.

 9. Roosevelt University